 Addiction Does Not Play Any Favorites

-It is no secret that addiction does not play favorites among troubled teens.
-Meaning, whether you are a troubled teen, young adult, boy or girl, drug or alcohol addiction is rampant and does not discriminate based on age or gender.
+It is no secret that addiction does not play favorites among teens.
+Meaning, whether you are a teen, young adult, boy or girl, drug or alcohol addiction is rampant and does not discriminate based on age or gender.

 All people who abuse drugs are flirting with the prospect of becoming addicted.
 Age and gender do not matter when it comes to drug and alcohol addiction and troubled teens.

 OxyContin, a powerful prescription drug, is one of the leading prescription addictions facing our society today, with addicts coming from all ages groups and walks of life.
 It has also become a major focus for addiction services and for police.